giantswarm/rfc/crossplane-capi-import/README.md

-It is recognised from the team that `ObserveOnly` resource functionality is still considered alpha functionality on a per provider basis but testing has shown this to be stable enough for adoption and use given our current requirements for the product.
+It is recognised from the team that `ObserveOnly` resource functionality is still considered alpha functionality on a per provider basis but testing has shown this to be stable enough to be used given our current requirements for the product.

 ## Architecture